Patsaouras Transit Plaza

-Patsaouras Transit Plaza is a bus station on the east side of Union Station in Downtown Los Angeles, near the El Monte Busway.
+Patsaouras Transit Plaza is a bus station hub on the east side of Union Station in Downtown Los Angeles, near the El Monte Busway.
 It was originally named the Gateway Transit Plaza but was renamed after Nick Patsaouras, former Rapid Transit District board member who was an advocate for public transportation.

 The Metro Headquarters Building is located at the northern end of the plaza.